SMitra1993/.NETInterrogation/2 - Fundamentals.md

 ## **Opertors in c#:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/2%20-%20Fundamentals.md#fundamentals-)

-Sure, let's explore the various types of operators in C# along with examples and scenarios:
+Let's explore the various types of operators in C# along with examples and scenarios:

 ### 1. Arithmetic Operators: